sidrashahbaz/specs/OrderEntry/manage-non-medication-order-status/check-non-medication-order-status.md

 **Stakeholders:**              Order Entry User

-**Purpose:**                   The main intent of this use case is to check and update the current status of the non-medication order.
+**Purpose:**                   The main intent of this use case is to check the current status of the non-medication order.

 **Pre Condition:**             Doctor/ Physician/ Clinician must be identified and authenticated.